 Should I wait for the 2021 Blazer or buy the 2020?

-Blazer’s 2020 model lineup will likely carry over for ’21.
-Expect entry-level L, mainstream LT, sport-themed RS, and luxury-oriented Premier grades.
+Assuming there is an official model-year 2021 Blazer, expect the 2020-model lineup to carry over.
+It would return entry-level L, mainstream LT, sport-themed RS, and luxury-oriented Premier grades.
 Chevrolet should continue to subdivide the LT into 1LT, 2LT, and 3LT variants, the last distinguished in part by leather instead of cloth upholstery.

 Don’t look for changes to powertrains.
 Naturally aspirated and turbocharged four-cylinder engines will return, along with a V-6.
 Front-wheel drive will again be standard across the board.
 All models except the L and 1LT would remain available with all-wheel drive (AWD) intended primarily as an on-pavement traction enhancer.

 No alterations are probable before the model-year ‘22 refresh.
 Even then, changes won’t be dramatic.
 Chevrolet took some risks with this reborn Blazer’s styling.
 With boldness comes polarization, and some critics aimed barbs at its looks.
 We’re not among them.

 Despite derivative elements — Hyundai-style narrow headlights, Lexus-esque “spindle” grille, Nissan-type “floating roof” rear pillars — we think Blazer achieves the street-smart aesthetic Chevy was after.
 Its sculpted body and ready-to-pounce proportions certainly are more assertive than those of the brand’s more family-oriented crossovers.